Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Generally, yes.
 But Asia is made up of many countries, each with different safety concerns.

 - Safety concerns for women.
 Female travelers to India are often subject to unwanted attention and in some cases serious harassment and assault.
+They may stay cautious around bars or restaurants serving alcohol.
+Pregnant women should look up diseases and other concerns about the specific destination country.

 - Pollution.
 Regions of Asia, most notably China, are known for severe pollution.
-Pollution can be impose health risks on travelers, particularly children, the elderly and those with preexisting cardiac or respiratory conditions.
+Pollution can impose health risks on travelers, particularly children, the elderly and those with preexisting cardiac or respiratory conditions.

 - Political unrest and civil conflict.
 Avoid traveling to particular regions of Asian countries that are currently undergoing civil conflicts.
 For instance, Southern Thailand, close to the border of Malaysia, has been reported to have daily violence in recent years, including shootings and bombings.